B.S. in Software Engineering

 The degree features an optional focus on cyber-security.
 Students who select this focus will be prepared to support government and industry’s need for people skilled in software development as well as in cyber-security.

-For the cyber-security focus, one technical elective is replaced with CS 304 Introduction to Computer Forensics (3) and the two open electives are replaced with CI 450 Computer Forensics (3) and CS 303 Network Security (3).
+For the cyber-security focus, the technical elective is replaced with CS 304 Introduction to Computer Forensics (3) and the two open electives are replaced with CI 450 Computer Forensics (3) and CS 303 Network Security (3).

 The Bachelor of Science degree can be earned in eight semesters assuming appropriate background and full-time enrollment.
 Successful completion of a minimum of 128 credit hours is required.
 Students entering this program should have demonstrated a competence in mathematics and science (preferably physics).
 They should be prepared to enter Calculus I, having demonstrated proficiency in algebra and trigonometry.
 Students can prepare for this program by taking MA 140, College Algebra, and MA 142, Trigonometry, prior to taking MA 241.
 For those students who have not taken physics in high school, it is recommended that PS 113, Technical Physics I, be taken prior to PS 150.
 The Software Engineering program is designed to prepare students to work as part of a team on the development of software systems.
 Software engineering concepts, methods, and techniques are integrated through the curriculum.
 The curriculum includes courses in general education, math and science, and computing.
 The latter is divided into computing fundamentals, advanced concepts, applied computing, and software engineering.
 In addition, a student can acquire a minor or a concentration in a domain area of interest.